jgarder/FRC-Command-Based-Lesson-Projects/006 - importing a subsytem folder for your subsystems/src/main/java/frc/robot/Readme.md

   ### Task to pass this lesson:

-  1. Look at ALL the comments (green text) in Robot.java and look for a commented out print command object. this object wont be created if its commented out. uncomment it now.
-If you Simulate your code did anything operate different before and after this change?
-Notice that you need the proper imports at the top the page? import those now try using quickfix or import frc.robot.commands.ExampleCommand;
+  1. Look at ALL the comments (green text) in RobotContainer.java we are implementing a mock subsystem that will pretend to move a motor. ;

-  2. (viewed by Mentor): uncomment the bindings for the print command to the controller and will run the "example command" from the commands folder when teleop is enabled and the A button is pressed OR the smartdashboard button is pressed.
-Save and simulate again.
-Notice that you need the proper imports at the top the page? import those now try using quickfix or import frc.robot.commands.ExampleCommand;
+  2. (viewed by Mentor): uncomment the bindings for the method 1 or method 2  Save and simulate again. make sure to the axis data into your elastic dashboard so we can check everything is working and debug issues. you are now moving a motor or adjusting something! this is control!
-    - YOU SHOULD BE ABLE TO VIEW THE OUTPUT IN THE TERMINAL IN VSCODE
+  3. (viewed by Mentor) advanced : Copy and paste the OurRobotsArmController and make another subsystem to pretend to control another motor, perhaps this would be a wrist or other joint on the arm!
+2. Then copy the old controller commands and change the button and assign the commands to the new subsystem, you are now expanding and controlling multiple subsystems with just a few buttons!~

   - for lessons that require code changes there is a github branch "lessonSolutions" where you can find 1 possible way to pass pass the task, though there are MANY